Short Stories (magazine): Decline

-Like other pulps, the advent of World War Two, and the arrival of paperbacks and television had a negative effect on Short Stories; circulation figures plummeted and by the 1950s the magazine was dominated by reprints.
+Like other pulps, the advent of World War II, and the arrival of paperbacks and television had a negative effect on Short Stories; circulation figures plummeted and by the 1950s the magazine was dominated by reprints.
 Despite the efforts of new editor M.D.
 Gregory and his associate editor, Frank Belknap Long, Short Stories ceased publication in 1959.
 It had become a men's adventure magazine in 1957.

 Reprints

 Single author/team collections from Short Stories: